What do Elder Law attorneys do?

 What is the National Academy of Elder Law Attorneys?

 The National Academy of Elder Law Attorneys (NAELA) is a professional association concerned with improving the availability and delivery of legal services to older persons.
-Our attorneys Janet L. Lowder, Elena A. Lidrbauch, David S. Banas, Blaine P. Brockman, and Ethan A. Welch are members of NAELA, which boasts thousands of members throughout the United States.
+Our attorneys Janet L. Lowder, Elena A. Lidrbauch, Blaine P. Brockman, and Ethan A. Welch are members of NAELA, which boasts thousands of members throughout the United States.
 [Top of Page]